KQ #2 - Take Initiative. Be Proactive

 Practice and Games

 Arrive and start moving the ball.
 Juggle.
 Play 1v1.
+Not standing around chatting.

 Stretch or activate: Younger players can play, but older players need to activate and warm up.
 Be proactive and start dynamic movements.